 When the results are compared internationally, PISA outcomes indicate that students who study mathematics formally (traditionally) consistently perform better.

-It is worth noting that PISA assesses student mathematical skills based on real life situations and problems.
+It is worth noting that PISA assesses student mathematical skills and assigns math scores based on real life situations and problems.

 The gap in performance in mathematics between girls and boys in Canada has significantly decreased in the past 15 years.